 Unlike many departments at the University of Kentucky, the Department of Animal and Food Sciences offers few Teaching Assistantships for graduate students.
 Instead, graduate students may be eligible for Research Assistantships.
 The Graduate School defines an assistantship as an appointment to specified teaching or research duties.
 A Research Assistantship offers a modest stipend that is intended to assist the student in meeting financial obligations during the graduate program.
 An assistantship is not a scholarship and students are expected to participate in the missions of the Department in exchange for this funding.
 In general, students receiving a half-time assistantship should expect to devote at least 20 hours a week to activities associated with research, extension or teaching, which may or may not be related to their thesis or dissertation.
 These activities may include (but are not limited to): general laboratory work, animal care, data collection, statistical analysis, library research not associated with course-work, assisting with classes or laboratories, grading exams or quizzes, and helping with 4-H or Extension activities.
 Typically, students will find that their activities will vary from week to week.
-Students that receive financial support from the Department of Animal and Food Sciences (Room 908).
+Students that receive financial support from the Department of Animal and Food Sciences must complete payroll forms.
+These forms are available through the Office of the Chair of the Department of Animal and Food Sciences (Room 908).